 Cons: What I Didn’t Like About The ASUS AX86U Gaming Router

 1. Price May be Steep for Some

 The ASUS AX86U Gaming Router can be considered expensive for its features despite the WiFi 6 inclusion.
-Although prices fluctuate somewhat, it hovers at around the $250 mark on Amazon (Get a price update on the Asus AX86U Gaming Router).
+Although prices fluctuate somewhat, it hovers at around the $250 mark on Amazon.

-I can imagine they would have thrown in a Type-C port as well for that price.
+I imagine they would have also thrown in a Type-C port for that price.
 Though this router has the latest 802.11ax WiFi, there are still cheaper routers that offer just the same.
 Yet not with the same power level in CPU and memory – and that’s important to remember.

-Still, it is comparatively affordable when pit against the top-end models from all brands including ASUS.
+Still, it is comparatively affordable when pitted against the top-end models from all brands, including ASUS.
 TP-Link, and Netgear.

 2. Wall Mounting the AX86U is a Nightmare

-Perhaps because of the stand-up design, it seems that Asus neglected wall mount holes on the AX86U.
-You can only prop it up vertically and up-right on your table.
+Perhaps because of the stand-up design, Asus neglected wall mount holes on the AX86U.
+You can only prop it up vertically and up right on your table.
 This placement mode takes up some real estate, so it wouldn’t be ideal if you have limited space.